 Length: 6.9 miles or 3.8 miles if you only paddle the Lock Creek loop.
 Time: 3.5 hours for the 6.9 mile route.
 Skill Level: Not recommended for beginner paddlers due to length of paddle and navigational skills required.
 Waters are protected from wind along canals and Lock and Shingle creeks, but are subject to wind and tides along the wide Suwannee River.
 Directions to the Launch Site: Once you have entered the community of Suwannee, look for the paved boat ramp on the left.
 NOTE: The creek banks are muddy with dense vegetation, it is difficult to disembark along this loop.
 Sand gnats can be fierce unless there is a nice breeze.

 BIOZONE 1: DEMORY AND LOCK CREEKS Possibly the most alluring Suwannee paddle traverses small creeks off the river that wind through swamps and marshes.
 Light filtered through the leaves of tupelos, ashes and swamp bay casts an enchanted glow on a surprising variety of wildflowers.
-Fishes and alligators are abundant here, but this is the true haunt of wood ducks, river otters and turtles— as many as 13 species of freshwater turtles may be found in the Suwannee, including a newly described Alligator Snapping Turtle unique to the Suwannee drainage.
+Fishes and alligators are abundant here, but this is the true haunt of wood ducks, river otters and turtles— as many as 13 species of freshwater turtles may be found in the Suwannee, including a distinct species of Alligator Snapping Turtle, Macrochelys suwanniensis, that is unique to the Suwannee drainage.
 The largest freshwater turtles in North America, alligator snappers can live for a century and grow to 200 pounds.

 BIOZONE 2: FRESHWATER MARSH Shallow backwaters of the Suwannee are often covered by vegetation characteristic of ponds or marshes such as spatterdock.
 Sawgrass and wild rice occupy patches in still shallower areas and, like spatterdock, add to habitat diversity.
 More importantly, the leaves and seeds of these these plants provide food for ducks and other wildlife.